(Starr painting by Robert Hurst)

 The situation isn’t unusual to Starr.
-Although listed in the heritage of great Alabama quarterbacks, his college career differs greatly from Tide icons like Joe Namath and Ken Stabler.
+Although listed in the heritage of great Alabama quarterbacks, his college career differs greatly from Crimson Tide icons like Joe Namath and Ken Stabler.
 Starr played a considerable amount in his freshman and sophomore years, but an injury knocked him out of his entire junior season.

 Starr rebounded by taking advantage of his opportunity with the Packers.
 As a 17th-round draft choice, simply making the team seemed remote.
 Starr, however, put in long hours to improve his shot.
 “I worked and trained harder than I’d ever done at any time in my life between the end of my senior year in college and first going to Green Bay.”

-Although Starr led the Packers to 5 championships, the 1967 NFL Championship (the Ice Bowl) stands his most recognized achievement.
+Although Starr led the Packers to five championships, the 1967 NFL Championship (the Ice Bowl) might stand as his most recognized achievement.
 His leadership guided the Packers to victory through the tremendous adversity of sub-zero temperatures, a stout Cowboys front seven, and atrocious field conditions.Embed from Getty Images

 “You plan for what you’ll do in certain down and distance situations, and at certain time elements in the game,” Starr said.
 “We came down to the last few minutes, but the ground had become very unstable.
 That was a big factor in our play calling on that final game-winning drive….We tried a couple of end runs, and that’s a good example of what we could not do.”

-The Packers got near the goal line with time running out, but a couple of handoff attempts to Anderson left the running back slipping in the slick tundra, unable to make it to the line of scrimmage.
+The Packers got near the goal line with time running out, but a couple of handoff attempts to Anderson left the running back slipping in the slick tundra and unable to make it to the line of scrimmage.
 Starr, needing to compensate for the slippery conditions, had an idea.
 “I told (Coach Vince Lombardi) that I was standing upright underneath the center, and I could shuffle my feet and then lunge into the end zone.”

 The plan removed several obstacles.
 Anderson wouldn’t need to get out of a three-point stance and stay upright before getting the ball.
 Also, the call eliminated the chance of a fumbled exchange between the quarterback and halfback.
 Starr kept the ball and crossed over the goal line, giving the Packers a 21-17 victory and a trip to Super Bowl 2.